swan-of-bodom/black_scholes_cairo/README.md

 # black_scholes_cairo

+> [!WARNING]
+Personal project to learn more about options and pricing as I work through academic slop.

 Fixed-point Black-Scholes option pricing and Greeks in Cairo.

 ## Features